Regeneration of Harriott, Apsley and Pattison Houses in the London Borough of Tower Hamlets to go ahead

 PRP Architects

-Contemporary brick building with six illuminated perforated metal screens, ground-level glazing, and integrated landscaping in urban setting.
+Clichy Estate regeneration project: contemporary brick building with six illuminated perforated screen columns, ground-level glazing, and integrated landscaping.

 PRP Architects